redis/node-redis/README.md

 ## Error handling (>= v.2.6)

+Currently the following error subclasses exist:

+* `RedisError`: _All errors_ returned by the client
-All redis errors are returned as `ReplyError`.
+* `ReplyError` subclass of `RedisError`: All errors returned by __Redis__ itself
-All unresolved commands that get rejected due to what ever reason return a `AbortError`.
+* `AbortError` subclass of `RedisError`: All commands that could not finish due to what ever reason
+* `ParserError` subclass of `RedisError`: Returned in case of a parser error (this should not happen)
-As subclass of the `AbortError` a `AggregateError` exists.
-This is emitted in case multiple unresolved commands without callback got rejected in debug_mode.
+* `AggregateError` subclass of `AbortError`: Emitted in case multiple unresolved commands without callback got rejected in debug_mode instead of lots of `AbortError`s.

-They are all aggregated and a single error is emitted in that case.
+All error classes are exported by the module.

 Example:
 ```js